statisticsnorway/dapla-js-project/README.md

 ## TODO - All projects

+1 Archive and deprecate the projects that are not needed anymore(this might affect other projects)
+   * lineage-viewer(probably)
+   * variable-search(probably)
+   * catalog-viewer(deprecated because of the new "ls" functions in jupyterhub)

+2 Add documentation link to SimpleFooter in dapla-js-utilities

-* Add Dapla logo
+3 Add Dapla logo (maybe workbench has logos, others only favicon)
+* Change from `Dataplatform` to `Data Platform`
 * Rename `master`-branch to `main`

-* Utilize release and tagging on GitHub (implement a third pipeline template for production tagging and only deploy to production when there is a new release on GitHub)
+4 Utilize release and tagging on GitHub (implement a third pipeline template for production tagging and only deploy to production when there is a new release on GitHub)

+### Todo dependency-check.sh
+* Change output to: repo - dep - type - version
+* Change output headers to be bold
+* Change output to have a space between different repos

+### Todo dependency-update.sh
+* Add check/choice for direct vs peer dependencies
+  * green "No direct dependencies to update.
+Checking for peer dependencies"
+  * yarn upgrade >/dev/null 2>&1
+  * check git status for changes
+  * check for changes in yarn.lock, set shouldAttemptPR if changes exists

 ## References